 The District offers funding incentives for the development of AWS to reduce competition for limited supplies of fresh groundwater.
+Some AWS development efforts, such as aquifer recharge, inadvertently provide aid to natural systems.
 Through its Cooperative Funding Initiative (CFI), the District leverages other local and regional funding by offering matching funds, generally up to 50 percent of the cost of AWS projects.
-The Tentative Budget consists of \$42.7 million for AWS, of which \$36.4 million in water supply benefits is for water source development including surface water treatment plants, regional interconnections and wellfield transmissions, brackish groundwater, and aquifer recharge systems.
+The Tentative Budget consists of \$42.7 million for AWS, of which \$36.4 million provides a water supply benefit through efforts including surface water treatment plants, regional interconnections and wellfield transmissions, brackish groundwater, and aquifer recharge systems.
 This includes a cooperative effort with the Peace River Manasota Regional Water Supply Authority for the construction of two potable water transmission interconnections as part of the Regional Integrated Loop System.
 One will extend the system approximately 10 miles north from its current terminus at Clark Road (SR-72) to Fruitville Road and the other will extend it approximately 13 miles south from Serris Boulevard to Gulf Cove Water Booster Pump Station in Charlotte County; both extensions expected to have a max day capacity of 40 million gallons per day (mgd).